nancchan/saas-customer-onboarding-business-systems/postman/README.md

 ## Overview

-This section of the project demonstrates basic REST API concepts using Postman.
+This folder demonstrates basic REST API testing using Postman as part of the simulated customer onboarding workflow.

-The objective was to better understand how APIs support communication between business systems and how implementation or support teams investigate API-related issues during customer onboarding.

----
+The purpose was to develop practical understanding of how systems exchange information and how API behavior can be investigated when customer information does not move through a workflow as expected.

+## Role in the Project

+API testing was used as one part of the broader customer data flow:

+**Customer Data → Validation → API Request/Response → Salesforce → Reporting**

+The project does not simulate a production API integration.
+Instead, Postman was used to practice basic request and response analysis and troubleshooting.

-# Requests Practiced
+## Requests Tested

-## GET Request
+### GET Request

+**Purpose:**
-Retrieved customer information from an API endpoint to understand how existing customer data can be accessed.
+Retrieve customer information from an API.

----
+**Practice:**
+- Sending a GET request
+- Reviewing returned data
+- Reviewing the response status
+- Understanding the structure of a JSON response

-## POST Request
+### POST Request

+**Purpose:**
+Simulate sending new customer information to an API.

+**Practice:**
-Submitted customer information to simulate creating a new customer record.
+- Sending customer information in a request

----
+- Reviewing the response
+- Understanding how submitted information can be processed

-## PUT Request
+### PUT Request

+**Purpose:**
+Simulate updating existing customer information.

+**Practice:**
+- Sending updated information
+- Reviewing the response
-Updated an existing customer record to understand how information can be modified after onboarding.
+- Understanding how an existing record can be modified

----

-## Error Response Review
+## Error Testing

-Reviewed common HTTP responses that may occur during API requests.

-Examples include:

-- 200 OK
+Basic error scenarios were reviewed to understand how failed requests can be investigated.

+**Examples:**
 - 400 Bad Request
-- 401 Unauthorized
-- 403 Forbidden
 - 404 Not Found

----

-# Key Takeaways

-Working with Postman helped reinforce REST API fundamentals, request structure, response codes, and basic troubleshooting concepts that are commonly encountered during SaaS implementation and customer onboarding.
+## Troubleshooting Approach

+When an API request does not produce the expected result, the investigation considers:

+1. Request method
+2. Request URL
+3. Request data
+4. Response status code
+5. Response message
+6. Returned JSON information
+7. Whether the issue could be related to the customer data or another part of the workflow

+## Skills Practiced

+- REST API fundamentals
+- HTTP methods
+- HTTP status codes
+- JSON response review
+- Request and response analysis
+- Basic API troubleshooting

+## Screenshots

+The screenshots folder contains examples of:

+- GET request
+- POST request
+- PUT request
+- Error response